-those who have ceased attending school,
+those who have stopped attending school altogether

 those who have been excluded from mainstream school and who are receiving only part-time education.